 The subconscious is a mysterious place: to submerge is to discover our lights and shadows, our true and complex selves.
 GIRL INSIDE THE MIRROR is a short dance/movement-based Surrealist piece that dives into the subconscious of a Latin-American character, the Girl, who emerges into a parallel world; the core of her most vulnerable side, where all her ghosts and shadows from her past remain, and where she can either face them or through the voice/presence of her inner child, or let them disappear her.

 Nicoletta Mandriotti (Playwright/Director/General Producer) is a Peruvian-Italian director, playwright, dramaturg, and producer.
-Known for high physicality and psychological intensity she approaches work with surrealism, poetry, and magic.
+Known for high physicality and psychological intensity she approaches work with surrealism, poetry, ritualism and magic.
 Directing credits include Ghosts by Henrik Ibsen, El que espera en el Balcón by Gregor Díaz, and her original play Girl Inside the Mirror, currently being presented at Planet Connections Festival.
 Producing work includes international Companies like Limon Company and Mora Godoy Tango Company and assistant producing at HERE for Prototype Festival.
-She was trained in ballet and piano when she was a child until she started her training in Physical Theater at the age of 15 in her country.
+She started in ballet and piano at the age of 4, until she started her training in Physical Theater at the age of 15 in her country.
 Some of her most current training include Viewpoints and Suzuki with SITI Company (Anne Bogart, Akiko Aizawa), Butoh training with UME Group and Theater of the Opressed at CELCIT, Argentina.
+In 2014 Nicoletta received a nomination for best adapted (devised) play, “Faust” by Goethe, at FISABES Festival (Latino-American Festival), where she had the pleasure to perform.
 MFA, Theatre, Sarah Lawrence College.

 Stacy Grossfield (Choreographer) is a choreographer, dancer, dance dramaturg, and dance composition teacher.
 She holds a BFA from SUNY Purchase.
 Her body of work as a choreographer includes hot dark matter at JACK, Fur & Tulle at Roulette and Danspace Project, and Red, Pink, Black, for which she received an MCAF grant in 2013.
 Through AUNTS she has shown work at NADA Art Fair and the New Museum.
 Theater credits as choreographer include Hoi Polloi’s production of Toshiki Okada’s play, Quiet, Comfort.
 Grossfield is a 2008-2009 DTW Fresh Tracks artists and she is a curator of dance at JACK.